Lewis1000/apple-react-clone/README.md

 ## Setup

 To setup and run this project locally.
-Clone the repository then run "npm install" to install all packages used (tailwind + craco)
+Clone the repository then run
-After installed run "npm run build", this will launch the application at localhost:3000

 ```sh
 npm install
 ```
+After installed run

 ```sh
 npm run start
 ```

+this will launch the application at localhost:3000